El 30 Por Ciento De

 2. Science and Statistics:

 • Data analysis: Percentages are fundamental in presenting and interpreting data.
-For example, "el 30 por ciento de los participantes" (30% of the participants) in a study might represent a specific demographic or response group.
+To give you an idea, "el 30 por ciento de los participantes" (30% of the participants) in a study might represent a specific demographic or response group.

 • Probability: Probability is often expressed as a percentage.
 A 30% probability of an event occurring signifies a 30/100 chance.